crossbrowsertesting/cbt-tunnel-nodejs/README.md

         Scripted: 'cbt.start({"username":"USERNAME","authkey":"AUTHKEY","proxyIp":"PROXYIP","proxyPort":"PROXYPORT","proxyUser:":"PROXYUSER","proxyPass":"PROXYPASS"},function(err){ if(!err) do stuff })'

 ##### PAC File:
-    In lieu of specifying a specific proxy server, you may provide a proxy auto-config (PAC) file.
+    In lieu of specifying a single proxy server, you may provide a proxy auto-config (PAC) file.
     Each request made through your local machine will follow the routing directives listed in the PAC.
 If the HTTP_PROXY or HTTPS_PROXY options listed below are employed, they will take precedence in routing the connection from your local machine to CrossBrowserTesting.
 It does